 For some puppies, the crate can induce anxiety if they can see their surroundings but not interact with them.
 These puppies may whine, scratch at the crate, or bark.
 If this sounds like your puppy, try placing a blanket or sheet over the crate so that your puppy can’t see out.

-4. Get the Right Sized Crate!
+4. Get the Right Sized Crate

-5. Abide By Maximum Crate Time Guidelines
+5. Abide by Maximum Crate Time Guidelines

-Always try to minimize the amount of time your puppy spends in their crate and always abide by the maximum crating time guidelines below.
+Minimize the amount of time your puppy spends in their crate and always abide by the maximum crating time guidelines below.
 These guidelines are based on how long a puppy can hold their bladder.

 - 8-10 weeks – 30-60 minutes

 - 11-14 weeks – 1-3 hours